Author Profiles

 Erik Jon Slangerup

-Erik Jon Slangerup grew up in a magical time, before cell phones or the internet.
-It was called the 80s.
-He spent most of it roaming outdoors unsupervised, which inspired him to write tales of adventure.
-Molly and the Machine is Book #1 of Far Flung Falls, a new middle-grade 80s adventure series.
-The sequel is Molly and the Mutants.
-Erik has also written several picture books, including the award-winning Dirt Boy.
-He is the father of six, which has been his biggest adventure yet.
-He lives in Columbus, Ohio.
+Erik Jon Slangerup is the author of Molly and the Machine, Molly and the Mutants, and the first two books of Far Flung Falls, a middle-grade adventure series with Simon & Schuster.
+He has also written several picture books, including the award-winning Dirt Boy.
+Erik’s next book, The Intergalactics, will release in 2026.
+He is based in Columbus, Ohio.
+Erik is the father of six, which has been his biggest adventure yet.
 Discover more at http://www.erikjonslangerup.com/.

 Lucy A. Snyder